Updated: Aug 10

 Do you let your little ones have free access to art materials ?
 Our tendency as parents is to keep art supplies tucked away in a cabinet, drawer, or up high on a shelf, out of fear of a mess and safety concerns.
 But here's the thing I learned that really changed our lives.... making art materials accessible to young children creates a feeling of empowerment and self-confidence for the child, and (even better), gives parents a minute to themselves ; )

-Art play is one of those natural early childhood activities that not only develops fine motor and pre-writing skills, but also fosters exploration, creativity, independent play skills, sensory play, motor planning, and self-regulation skills.
+As an Occupational Therapist, I use art play to not only develop fine motor and pre-writing skills, but also to foster exploration, creativity, independent play skills, sensory play, motor planning, and self-regulation skills.
 And can you believe there are actually 34 tiny muscles in the hand that all develop during early childhood ?!
 Playing and experimenting with art tools is a super fun and easy way for little hands to develop all those muscles !

 Tips for Setting Up Art Invitations for Younger Children

 Setting out just a few materials at a time (as an open "invitation") is a great way to give independent access even if you do not have space or desire to set up an accessible art area (i.e. something simple and novel such as a small tray with a piece of paper cut in a circle shape and 3 markers).

 Art play activities don't always have to be done inside at a table either...
 Grab some chalk and head outside, bring some washable paints and trucks and make some colored tracks, or make a nature collage by glueing some found items to paper.
 Offering a few washable markers and a small notebook while in the car is another perfect time to get some drawing / scribbling practice in (and yes, your child will experiment and color and draw on their face and legs, but it's all part of the fun (and learning ! ).